Kunboruto20/nodejs-insta-private-api/README.md

 ![Instagram](https://upload.wikimedia.org/wikipedia/commons/thumb/a/a5/Instagram_icon.png/96px-Instagram_icon.png)
 # nodejs-insta-private-api
-VERSION 3.3.5 Update library for latest Instagram Version A pure JavaScript Instagram Private API client in written in CommonJS without TypeScript.
+VERSION 4.4.p Update library for latest Instagram Version Live websocket connection to Instagram server websocket connection for live DM, mesagges, etc A pure JavaScript Instagram Private API client in written in CommonJS without TypeScript.

 I created a new repository because that old repository was deleted by Github, the new library repository is here https://github.com/Kunboruto20/nodejs-insta-private-api.git